-A legal process server delivers (or serves) legal documents like, writs, summons, subpoenas, complaints and other court documents to a defendant or an individual involved in a court case.
+A legal process server delivers (or serves) legal documents like writs, summons, subpoenas, complaints, and other court documents to a defendant or an individual involved in a court case.
 The process server must serve the documents in accordance with the legislation in the area of service.
 This may mean handing the documents to the defendant personally or sub-serving to someone in the same household or business.

 Do I need a Process Server?

 Hiring a Legal Process Server is an important step in proceeding with a court case.
-In some states someone who performs service of process is required by law to be licensed, so if you are in one of these states, the answer is simply, yes.
+In some states, someone who performs service of process is required by law to be licensed, so if you are in one of these states, the answer is simply, yes.
 You can view a list of these states by visiting our process server FAQs.

 Serving4U provides reliable legal document pick-up and delivery in the areas of coverage.
 Whether you need documents delivered to the courthouse or require a process of service, Serving4U will handle your project with reliability, accuracy, and affordability.